ddsky/spoonacular-api-clients/ruby/docs/DefaultApi.md

 api_instance = OpenapiClient::DefaultApi.new
 url = 'https://foodista.com/recipe/ZHK4KPB6/chocolate-crinkle-cookies' # String | The URL of the recipe page.
 opts = {
-  force_extraction: true # Boolean | If true, the extraction will be triggered whether we already know the recipe or not.
+  force_extraction: true, # Boolean | If true, the extraction will be triggered whether we already know the recipe or not.
 Use this only if information is missing as this operation is slower.
+  analyze: false # Boolean | If true, the recipe will be analyzed and classified resolving in more data such as cuisines, dish types, and more.
 }

 begin